 Applicants Selected for Campus Interviews are Notified

-Applicants advancing in the admissions process will be invited to participate in an on-site campus (or potentially virtual due to Covid-19) interview consisting of a program orientation, 2 individual interviews, tour of the campus, lunch, a group activity and a group Q&A session.
+Applicants advancing in the admissions process will be invited to participate in an on-site campus (or potentially virtual due to Covid-19) interview consisting of a program orientation, modified multi-mini interviews, tour of the campus, lunch, a group collaborative project activity and a group Q&A session.

 Class Selection and Notification